 There has also been learning for the Centre in terms of the administrative functions, including reporting, financial management, documentation and other demands.
 New tasks have also been introduced in this regard.
-In the current period one has also worked with developing processes and routines for the work of the Centre.
+In the current period one has also worked with developing and refining processes and routines for the work of the Centre.
 This work will continue next year.

 There has been two semi-annual meetings with the Ministry of Local Government and Modernisation in the period, following the Letter of Award.
-The first meeting was held April 5 in Guovdageaidnu, and the second meeting November 7 in Oslo.
+The first meeting was held April 30 as a telephone meeting and the second meeting November 15 in Kautokeino.
+As earlier, the Administration and Chair has had continous contact with the Ministry on administrative issues in the period.

 The accounts of the Centre are kept by the Norwegian Government Agency for Financial Management (DFØ-Direktoratet for Økonomistyring).
 The Centre is audited by the Office of the Auditor General in Norway.
-The Office of the Auditor General had a regular contact meeting with the Centre on October 23 in Oslo.
+The Office of the Auditor General had a regular contact meeting with the Centre and auditing visit on September 19-23 in Kautokeino.

-2.4 Key Figures from the Centre's Accounts in 2018
+2.4 Key Figures from the Centre's Accounts in 2019

-Below is a table of key figures from the Centre's accounts in 2018, in NOK.
+Below is a table of key figures from the Centre's accounts in 2019, in NOK.

-Key figures from the Centre's Accounts 2017 2018 Man labour-years 8,30 7,20 Total allocation post 01 - 99 10 275 000 9 447 000 Degree of utilization post 01 - 99 99,90 88,60 Operating expenses 10 287 032 8 461 203 Wage share of operating expenses 42,90 53,30 Wage share per man (incl pension cost from 2017) 532 175 626 795
+Key figures from the Centre's Accounts 2018 2019

+Man labour-years 7,20 6,91

+Total allocation post 01-99 9 447 000 10 647 000

+Degree of utilization post 01-99 88,60 87,79

+Operating expenses 8 461 203 9 346 474

+Wage share of operating expenses 53,30 48,80

+Wage share per person 626 795 660 102